s2l1/Headless-Samourai-Dojo/README.md

 $ python3 -m pip install --upgrade docker
 $ python3 -m pip install --upgrade docker-compose
 # Let the install finish
-# --upgrade part is only useful if you already have it, which some people may have
+# --upgrade part is only useful if you already have it, which some people may.
 ```

 `Optional Reading - Installing docker-compose - https://docs.docker.com/compose/install/`